cpfaff/rbefdata_paper/paper/rbefdata.md

 ### rbefdata

-The `rbefdata` R package is the companion package of the open source data management platform `BEFdata`.
-The development takes place on GitHub (https://github.com/befdata/befdata) and the latest stable version can be installed directly from the CRAN R package repository.
-The `rbefdata` package is part of the rOpenSci initiative (http://ropensci.org/) which aims to provide R packages that enable a seamless integration to scientific data repositories into the R statistics environment. `rbefdata` enables access to data as well to metadata stored on a `BEFdata` platform.
+`rbefdata` (GitHub: https://github.com/befdata/befdata) is the companion package to the open source data management platform `BEFdata`.
+The latest stable version of `rbefdata` can be installed via the CRAN package repository.

-The metadata is provided attached to the data frames of raw primary research data pulled from the platform.
-The package provides convenient methods to pull single or multiple dataset into the R environment and offers functions that help to upload final results datasets with the script attached that has been used to derive the results from the original datasets which provides a valuable insight into data provenance and also is a stepping stone for reproducible research.
-On top of that it also integrates the access to vocabularies stored on `tematres` servers which can be useful in exploring relevant data for an analysis.
+It is part of the rOpenSci initiative (http://ropensci.org/) which aims to provide the R statistics environment with packages that enable access to scientific data repositories.
+Basically the `rbefdata` package enables access to data and the corresponding metadata stored on a `BEFdata` platform as well as it allows the upload of data products.
+The integration of a `tematres` vocabulary server allows for an improved exploration of datasets.
+By default it integrates the `tematres` server but this can be changed by the package options.

 ## Example workflow

 ### Setup `rbefdata`

-The latest version of the `rbefdata` package can be installed by the `install.packages()` command.
-After install the package needs to be loaded into the working environment with the `require()` (see box below).
+The latest version of `rbefdata` is installed by the `install.packages()` command.
+After the installation the package needs to be loaded into the working environment with the `require()` (see box below).

 ```r